AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 > **Note**
 >
-> Regexp-type rules target both parameter's name and value.
+> Regexp-type rules target both name and value of the parameter.
 In order to minimize the chance of mistakes, it is safer to start every regexp with `/^` unless you specifically target parameter values.

 > We will try to detect and ignore unescaped `$` automatically using a simple rule of thumb:
 > It is not an options delimiter if all three are true:
 > 1. it looks like `$/`;
-> 2. there's another slash character (`/`) to the left of it;
+> 2. there is another slash character (`/`) to the left of it;
-> 3. there's another unescaped `$` character to the left of that slash character.
+> 3. there is another unescaped `$` character to the left of that slash character.

 ###### Remove all query parameters